 In the alternating or AC current, the direction of electron flow keeps on switching between positive and negative poles.
 The AC welding is preferred by most users as it is handier than the DC type.
 Keep in mind, that this welding is limited to 110 volts of electrical outlets.

 For heavy work, it can be the ideal choice.
 The resulted welding is very stronger and produces very little spatter.
 On the graph, AC welders show fluctuating lines.
 There is no need for its modification to pass the current.
 General home wiring needs this type of welding.

 Advantages of AC welding

-- The strongest pros of AC welding is that it can work with the metals that own a magnetic field.
+- The strongest pros of AC welding are that it can work with metals that own a magnetic field.
 There are the chances of arc wandering that are followed by the difficult cleaning of welds.
 But the good point is that AC welding says goodbye to arc wandering.